lord/middleman-php/readme.md

 activate :php
 ```

-## FAQ

-### So wait, what does this do?

-It lets [Middleman](https://github.com/middleman/middleman)'s server render PHP.
-So your `source/kittens.php` file will actually render kittens, and not a mess of `<?php` open tags.

-### Oh lord, why??
-Why would you want that???

-Sometimes I have clients who want little bits of PHP interactivity on their site, but I still want to use Middleman to generate the PHP pages.
-This makes it so you don't have to `middleman build` and then upload to your site just to get a preview.

-It will only render on pages where the URL ends in `.php`...so if you want to see `index.php`, you'll have to actually stick `index.php` in your browser.
+The PHP will only be rendered on pages where the URL ends in `.php`...so if you want to see `index.php`, you'll have to actually stick `index.php` in your browser.
 It will however, let you do fancy stuff like files ending in `.php.erb`...so your ERB can generate some php output.

 Also thanks to [Mariano](https://github.com/mcavallo), who contributed a significant chunk of code to get $_GET, $_POST, and other PHP global request variables working.